altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~He tried to wave~
 *His arm just jerked on the tongue*
 "RG::Hello..."
-"NULL::You will construct a serum of my design"
+"NULL::You will construct a serum of my design."
 ~The mouth commanded~
 "AG::I will?"
 ~She sounded incredulous~
+"NULL::One of you.
-"NULL::One of you - if not you - him, having what he needs from you."
+If not you: him, having what he needs from you."
 *She struggled against the tongue*
 "AG::Why should I help you."
-"NULL::It is your fault - your responsibility"
+"NULL::It is your fault: your responsibility."
 ~She smiled at that, looking at Robert~
 "AG::When have I ever taken responsibility."
 ~The eye scowled at her~